cyb3rkun/CBStats/README.md

 ### Using the CI
 <!-- TODO: Add details and screenshots -->

+#### Using Woodpecker CI

 1. Create a personal access token using the instructions [here](https://docs.codeberg.org/advanced/access-token/).
 Personal access token must have permissions: `Read - repository` and `Read - user`.
 Copy the access token when it is generated – if you lose it, you will have to regenerate the token.
+2. Create a copy of this repository.
+3. You have to request an account for woodpecker here.
 <!-- TODO: Add explaination -->
    <!--
 2. Create a copy of this repository by clicking